lacontrevoie/keycloak-altcha/README.md

 ## Installation

-Download the newest release JAR (or compile it yourself - see below) and drop it into `your_keycloak_installation/providers`.
+Compile the JAR and drop it into `your_keycloak_installation/providers`.

 ### Registration flow